-However, the sales would rapidly decrease, because the gigantic proportions of modular units put a damper on the interest of most musicians and also prevented the instrument from entering most music shops, and therefore from being known.
+However, the sales would rapidly decrease, because the gigantic proportions of modular units puts a damper on the interest of most musicians and also prevents the instrument from entering most music shops, and therefore from being known.
 Furthermore, a serious competitor, ARP, has just arrived on the market.

-At the same time, Bob Moog received requests for a more compact instrument that could be transported more easily, directed more to the stage than the studio.
-With the help of an engineer from Berkeley, Jim Scott, and the advice from numerous musicians he was about to create another legendary synthesizer: the Minimoog...
+In the same time, Bob Moog received requests for a more compact instrument that could be transported more easily, directed more to stage than studio.
+With the help of an engineer from Berkeley, Jim Scott, and the advice from numerous musicians he was about to create another legendary synthesizer: its famous 1971 monosynth...

 "Here it is!
 A compact, moderately priced electronic music synthesizer designed for live performance."
-This is the way the Minimoog was introduced on the very first promotional brochure, in 1971.
-The Minimoog synthesizer required several months of research and development and 4 prototypes, before leading to the commercial model.
+This is the way this new synthesizer is introduced on the very first promotional brochure, in the midst of 1971.
+The monophonic synthesizer required several months of research and development and 4 prototypes, before leading to the commercial model.
 More than 12,000 units were sold until 1981.
-They were quite far from the 10 modular units per month that Moog Music produced in the late 60's.
+They were quite far from the 10 modular units per month that the company produced in the late 60's.

-^{:} In 2003, Arturia released a software emulation of the famous modular Moog synthesizers under the name of Moog Modular V.
+: In 2003, Arturia has released a software emulation of the famous modular synthesizers designed by Bob Moog under the name of Modular V.

-Moog synthesizers sales figures - 1967-1971 Courtesy of Roger Luther, MoogArchives.com
+Courtesy of Roger Luther, MoogArchives.com

-The very first Minimoog prototype was called Model A. Three other versions, B, C and D, followed.
-This last model is the final and most common incarnation of the Minimoog synthesizer and the only one that was put into production in large numbers.
-The choice of wood rather than plastic for the cabinet prevailed from the beginning, simply because Robert Moog preferred to follow the advice of musician friends, rather than drawings coming from Moog's industrial engineers.
+The very first prototype was called Model A. Three other versions, B, C and D, followed.
+This last model is the final and most common incarnation of this synthesizer and the only one that was put into production in large numbers.
+The choice of wood rather than plastic for the cabinet prevailed from the beginning, simply because Robert Moog preferred to follow the advice of musician friends, rather than drawings coming from its industrial engineers.
 The Model D was first introduced at the NAMM convention in June 1971.
-It was Moog's first exposure to the music instruments industry - and the industry's first exposure to synthesizers.
-The reception was rather cold as, according to Robert Moog himself, "Most dealers didn't know what to make of a musical instrument with words like Oscillator Bank and Filter printed on the front panel"
+It was the company's first exposure to the music instruments industry - and the industry's first exposure to synthesizers.
+The reception is rather cold as, according Robert Moog himself, "Most dealers didn't know what to make of a musical instrument with words like Oscillator Bank and Filter printed on the front panel"

-Minimoog Model A (prototype) Courtesy of Roger Luther, MoogArchives.com
+Bob Moog's monosynth, Model A (prototype) Courtesy of Roger Luther, MoogArchives.com

-Minimoog Model D Courtesy of Roger Luther, MoogArchives.com
+Model D Courtesy of Roger Luther, MoogArchives.com

-The Minimoog was an unparalleled success during the 1970's.
+The iconic monosynth knew an unparalleled success during the 1970's.
 Artists and bands like Tangerine Dream, Kraftwerk, Depeche Mode, Keith Emerson, Jean-Michel Jarre, Klaus Schulze, and Rick Wakeman used the synthesizer, notably for the typical sound and its very warm quality, which is excellent for basses and lead sounds.

-After the production stopped in 1981, there had been several failed attempts to restart production of the Minimoog in the 90's.
-With the arrival of computer music technologies, the Minimoog has been very often mimicked as a virtual instrument, with little success.
-Arturia's Minimoog-V is the latest avatar, and thanks to the TAE® technology, we dare to think it is probably the most accurate Minimoog emulation available on the market.
-Now, Moog Music Inc. develops a modern version of the Minimoog hardware synthesizer under the name Minimoog Voyager, a new version of the Minimoog that has quite a few innovations in its own right.
+After the production stopped in 1981, there had been during the 1990 decade, several failed attempts to restart production of the 1971 monosynth.
+With the arrival of computer music technologies, it has been very often mimicked as a virtual instrument, with little success.
+Arturia Mini V is the latest avatar, and thanks to the TAE[®] technology, we dare to think it is probably the most accurate emulation of this cornerstone of analogic synthesis available on the market.